OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ![Server Variable](img/server-variable.png)

-Before moving on in this tutorial, rename your `v3` collection to `core`.
+Before moving on in this tutorial, you can rename your collection.
 You can do this on the `EDIT COLLECTION` view, or by selecting it in the left pane of the main page, clicking on the three dots `...`, and selecting the `Rename` option.
-The `core` collection will be used later.

 ## 4. Import a starter collection for authentication